NetFACS/NetFACS/README.md

 As we can see in the last table already, there is a lot of information in this object:

--   combination: the name of the combination
+- `combination`: the name of the combination
--   combination.size: how many elements make up the combination
+- `combination.size`: how many elements make up the combination
--   count: how often it occurs in the test condition
+- `count`: how often it occurs in the test condition
--   observed.prob: Probability that the combination occurs in a frame of that condition
+- `observed.prob`: Probability that the combination occurs in a frame of that condition
--   expected.prob: Expected probability of the combination if the data set was drawn from the null condition; mean of all randomisations.
+- `expected.prob`: Expected probability of the combination if the data set was drawn from the null condition; mean of all randomisations.
--   effect.size: Difference between the observed probability and the mean expected probability.
+- `effect.size`: Difference between the observed probability and the mean expected probability.
--   pvalue: how many random probabilities were more extreme than the observed probability (larger for *right.tail*, smaller for *left.tail*)
+- `pvalue`: how many random probabilities were more extreme than the observed probability (larger for *right.tail*, smaller for *left.tail*)
--   specificity: probability that the condition is ‘anger’ when the combination is observed. e.g, 0.8 means that 80% of all occurrences of the Action Unit are in ‘anger’
--   probability.increase: how many times more likely is the combination in this condition than the null condition?
+- `probability.increase`: how many times more likely is the combination in this condition than the null condition?

-As this table is very large in many instances, we can extract results more easily while already cleaning the table a bit using the ‘extract.netfacs’ function:
+As this table is very large in many instances, we can extract results more easily while already cleaning the table a bit using the ‘netfacs_extract’ function:

 ``` r
 # extract angry face information for the first level (single elements)